Megidd/engineering-calculation-sheets/README.md

 ## About

-Take a look at this:
+Take a look at these:

 https://youtu.be/n9Uzy3Eb-XI